Welcome to Christ Church New Brighton, Staten Island, New York

 Today's celebrants are

-The liturgical color is BLUE.
+The liturgical color is Green.

 Sunday School classes will not meet this week.